 Another fun element to the party planning was creating the favor bags!
 As I used with the St. Patrick’s Day Bags and Easter Goodies, these favors fit perfectly into the

 Wilton brand 50 count 3×4 treat bags.
 All you do is buy the travel size goldfish pouches and a box of crayola crayons (8 count) and close the bag shut with your double sided bag topper.
 On the front, I had my son and nephew’s names.
 On the back, it says a thank you message.
 If you would like to download a general version saying, “Elmo…” instead of a child’s name, see the end of this post!
+There are 3 templates of the bag topper offered (first, second, and third birthday).

 While the food table was the primary focus, I didn’t want the rest of the room to look bare and empty.
 So, I created these posters below to hang on doors and cabinets.
 You can enlarge them to any size you’d like!
 They helped make the room feel more cohesive and complete 🙂 Each one can be downloaded for free below!